 ; SEGHAYE, Marie-Christine ; et al

-BACKGROUND: Neurodevelopmental outcome after neonatal arterial switch operation for complete transposition of the great arteries is an important topic needing prospective assessment.
-METHODS: A group of ... [more ▼]
+AIM: This prospective follow-up study investigated long-term exercise capacity at a mean age of 10 y after neonatal arterial switch operation for transposition of the great arteries in a large group of ... [more ▼]

 ; ; et al